fischuu/Brexcel/README.md

 # Brexcel
-An R-package to create Public Health England data handling
+An R-package to emulate Public Health England data handling

 # Usage
 To install, run